pr-triage-effort/CostAwareCR-Action/README.md

           db_path: '.github/scan/cache.db'
     ```

+## Contributing
+If you desire to offer help and contibute to the project, please read the developer [documentation](./docs/CONTRIBUTE.MD)

 ## Licence

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The source code and documentation of project are released under the [MIT License](LICENSE)